EJDiamond/drf-api-botanize/README.md

 ## Heroku Deployment

 1. Login to Heroku and on the dashboard select create new app
-3. Login to ElephantSQL and create a new instance, selecting tiny turtle plan and the region.
+2. Login to ElephantSQL and create a new instance, selecting tiny turtle plan and the region.
 Got to the URL section and copy the database URL.
-2. Back in Heroku, in the settings tab, reveal Config Vars and add DATABASE_URL with the value set to the databse URL from ELEPHANTSQL.
+3. Back in Heroku, in the settings tab, reveal Config Vars and add DATABASE_URL with the value set to the databse URL from ELEPHANTSQL.
-3. Back in the Gitpod workspace, install dj_database_url and psycopg2
+4. Back in the Gitpod workspace, install dj_database_url and psycopg2
     ```
-    pip install dj_database_url_psycopg2
+     pip3 install dj_database_url==0.5.0 psycopg2
     ```
-4. In ```settings.py``` under import os add
+5. In ```settings.py``` under import os add
     ```
     import dj_database_url
     ```
-5. In ```settings.py``` update the DATABASES section to allow for development to use the sqlite database and the deployed version, the ElephantSQL
+6. In ```settings.py``` update the DATABASES section to allow for development to use the sqlite database and the deployed version, the ElephantSQL
     ```
     if 'DEV' in os.environ:
         DATABASES = {